 Some payment reversals are just normal business.
 Others can be exploitations of fraudulent customers, but the burden of payment reversals is often placed on businesses.
 The major credit card networks (Mastercard, Visa, etc.) have more incentive to favor their customers, and it’s up to you to fight back when appropriate.
 The more systems and processes you have in place, the better you’ll be at proving when a reversal is wrong.

 Experiencing consistent payment reversals can be super frustrating.
 Fortunately, there are ways to combat payment reversals, and understanding the different types and how they occur is your first step to doing so.

 What does payment reversal mean?

-A payment reversal is when the funds a cardholder used in a transaction are returned to the cardholder’s bank.
-This can be initiated by the cardholder, the merchant, the issuing bank, the acquiring bank, or the card association.
+Payment reversal (also "credit card reversal or "reversal payment") is when the funds a cardholder used in a transaction are returned to the cardholder’s bank.
+This can be initiated by the cardholder, merchant, issuing bank, acquiring bank, or card association.